 Get Krack!n (ABC: Australia)

 Another funny and very near-the-knuckle episode dealing with LGBT+ issues and Reconciliation.
-Although eat my black shit may have gone a bit too far for me.
+Although (spoiler alert) eat my black shit may have gone a bit too far for me.

 Episode reviews: 1-2